 FUE lessens the risk of scars and decreases the possibility that they will be easily noticed.
 Since mini and micrografts are used, small circular scars may appear at the site where individual hair follicles are removed.
 These are typically very small and are usually invisible even with a short haircut.

-Examples of FUE and FUT scars at the donor site
+Examples of FUE and FUT scars at the donor site: Beard Transplants

-Both forms of hair transplantation may also leave scars at the recipient site.
+Both forms of beard transplants may also leave scars at the recipient site.
 Because there are puncture wounds where the hairs are transplanted, small circular scars may develop around these areas.
 However, like the scars left by FUE at the donor site, these are small and often covered by the new beard.

 While most complications can be avoided by a skilled surgeon, sometimes a surgeon can create more problems than they solve.
 For example, if they are performing FUT, they could cut too deeply into the donor site which could lead to a wide scar.